-A. You should seek assistance from an accountant or alternatively refer to the 'overlap' guidance notes provided in earlier year's guidance notes found in NHS Pensions' website.
+A. You should seek assistance from an accountant or alternatively refer to the 'overlap' guidance notes provided in earlier year's guidance notes on the Certificate which can be found on www.nhsbsa.nhs.uk/nhs-pensions.

-Q. I retired from practice in 2017/18.
+Q. I retired from practice in 2018/19.
 My pensionable profit for the final period was £40,000, but my pension overlap brought forward was £60,000.
 This means a pensionable loss of £20,000.
 What do I do with this?